FREE PAYMENT REMINDER TEMPLATES

 Keep first reminders polite.

-Confirm payment in the bank before marking the invoice paid.
+Check your bank before marking the invoice as paid.

-Use a clear bank reference on every invoice and reminder.
+Use a clear payment reference on every invoice and reminder.

 FAQ